So You Want To Adopt?

 • Finally, are you prepared to keep and care for the pet for his or her entire lifetime?
 When you adopt a pet, you are making a commitment to care for the animal for his or her lifetime.

-Get An animal For Life
+Get An dog For Life

 Sure, it's a long list of questions.
 But a quick stroll through a horse or other animal rescue will help you understand why answering them before you adopt is so important.

-Many of the rescue's homeless animals are those that have been misunderstood or victims of irresponsible people who did not make them a priority.
+Many of the rescue's homeless dogs are those that have been misunderstood or victims of irresponsible people who did not make them a priority.
 But there are even more horses and small critters at the rescue who were obtained by people who didn't think through the responsibilities of ownership before they got the animal.

 Please, don't make the same mistake.
 Think before you adopt.
-Sharing your life with a companion animal can bring incredible rewards, but only if you're willing to make the necessary commitments of time, money, responsibility, and love-for the life of the animal
+Sharing your life with a companion dog can bring incredible rewards, but only if you're willing to make the necessary commitments of time, money, responsibility, and love-for the life of the animal

-If you're ready to adopt a companion for life, please click the links above at the top of the page to see a sample of our many wonderful animals available for adoption at the Whiskey Ridge Rescue.
+If you're ready to adopt a companion for life, please click the links above at the top of the page to see a sample of our many wonderful dogs available for adoption at the Whiskey Ridge Rescue.

 If someone tugs at your heart and you would like to meet him or her, please fill out an Adoption Application.